SciAm.com

 Search Central Live is coming back to South America

-Search Central Live is coming back to South America!
-After many successful events in the region, we're continuing our mission to help you enhance your site's performance in Google Search.
+We're excited to announce that Search Central Live is returning to São Paulo and to Buenos Aires in 2026.
+Following many years of successful events in the region, we're continuing our mission to help local businesses enhance their site's performance in Google Search.

 Search Central Live APAC 2025 Recap: A Note of Gratitude